Girafboy/RE-toy/README.md

 ## Test Script `tesh.sh` Usage

-The `test.sh` script is used to automate multiple tests with different parameters using the `reachability` program.
+The `test.sh` script is an example on how to automate multiple tests with different parameters using the `reachability` program.
 You can follow the steps below to use the `test.sh` script:

 1. Make sure you have successfully compiled the `reachability` program.